valkey-io/valkey-doc/topics/migration.md

      Copy the RDB file from the host directory mounted to the Redis container to the host directory being mounted to the Valkey container.

-   - Redis container not mounted to host directory:
+   - If the Redis container is not mounted to a host directory but the Valkey container is:

      Use `docker cp` to copy the RDB file from within the Redis container to the host directory that will be mounted to your Valkey container.